QueenChristal/Counter-App/README.md

 # Counter-App
-This is a simple counter beginners project
+This is a simple counter beginners project developed using Html, Css and JavaScript

+Description
+The counter app project is a simple application that allows users to increment or decrement a numerical value.
+It serves as a basic demonstration of implementing a counter functionality in a software application.

+ Features
+- Incremental function: Allows users to increase the counter value by one.
+- Decremental function: Allows users to decrease the counter value by one.

+ Contributing
+Any contributions to this project are welcome!